 The Trustees delegate the day-to-day management and operation of the Trust to the Trust Director.
-The Trust Director, together with the Office Manager, Publishing and Communications Manager and 8 members of the Welfare Team are directly employed by the Trust.
-The pay of the senior staff is reviewed annually.
+The Trust Director, together with the Office Manager, Publishing and Communications Manager, Grants Manager and 8 members of the Welfare Team are directly employed by the Trust.